Skip to main content

 String Literals

-String literals are enclosed in double quotes and may only appear in static array initializers.
-R65 does not have a string type.
+String literals are enclosed in double quotes.
+R65 does not have a string type — literals always lower to raw byte sequences.

 #[ram]